JackDavidMaher/jackdavidmaher.co.uk/README.md

 Break up page sections in prompt as position of tokens matter heavily in modern LLMs.

 Again use ChatController.php for inspiration, but it certainly should not be taken as a perfect example.

+Further details can be found in reports written over winter